 Q: When is the Maryland March for Life?

-A: The MMFL occurs every year in March, during the regular legislative session.
+A: The MMFL occurs every year during the regular legislative session.
 We prefer this time because it allows us to coordinate with groups to make our yearly message timely based on laws being proposed.

 Q: What happens at the MMFL?

-A: The march begins at St. Mary’s in Annapolis with religious services in both Catholic and Protestant denominations.
+A: In normal times, the march begins at St. Mary’s in Annapolis with religious services in both Catholic and Protestant denominations.
 The marchers then gather together to march up Main Street to the State House.
 At the State House marchers rally with pro-life speakers and special guests to excite and educate marchers as to the direction the session will take this year.
 Immediately following the rally marchers proceed to the state house to attend a regular session of the state legislature to show support for pro-life lawmakers.
 Finally, marchers are invited back to St. Mary’s for an informal reception to meet and socialize with other pro-life marchers, organizations, and legislators.